CS2103AUG2016-W09-C3/main/docs/UserGuide.md

 **Example**
 > * You want to view all upcoming tasks ordered by date, so you know what needs to be done. <br>
 >   `list ds/ s/date`
-> * You want to see all the tasks you have completed in the past year, to celebrate what you've done with your life.
-Simply run the following command:<br>
+> * You want to see all the tasks you have completed in the past year, to celebrate what you've done with your life. <br>
 >   `list ds/01012016 de/ d/`

 ---